The 7 best winter lodges in Canada

 When comfort is key, these Canadian lodgings rule the roost for a winter stay.

-This lodge, near Marmot Basin ski area, is a winter holiday destination unto itself, with a 100-year history that has included guests such as Marilyn Monroe and Bing Crosby.
+The Fairmont Jasper Park Lodge, near Marmot Basin ski area, is a winter holiday destination unto itself, with a 100-year history that has included guests such as Marilyn Monroe and Bing Crosby.
 Set on 300 hectares where elk roam beside a lake, this newly-renovated property maintains its retro 1950s ambience, which still makes you feel like you could walk around a corner and bump into Marilyn.
 It is a place of warm log fires, sessions in the day spa and strolling through the woods.
 Snowshoeing, ice-skating, an indoor/outdoor heated pool and nine restaurants are also on the agenda.
 The heritage Canadian log cabins are the pick of the 446 rooms, including Outlook Cabin, where queens and kings have stayed.

 Address: 1 Old Lodge Road, Jasper, Alberta